 These events can be for internal or external audiences, for DTP students or the wider PGR community.

-All award-holders are invited to submit applications for funding to run their own events – simply complete this form and submit it to the DTP at least two months in advance of the events expected date.
+All award-holders are invited to submit applications for funding to run their own events, or to recruit trainers to lead training courses.
+Simply complete this form and submit it to the DTP at least two months in advance of the events expected date.

 Student-led Events